 - 1 teaspoon of rum or more

-Place the chocolate, boiling water and coffee into the top of a double boiler over hot, barely simmering water.
+Place the chocolate into the top of a double boiler over hot, barely simmering water.
 Stir frequently until silky smooth.

 Remove from the heat and set aside to cool a little.

-Then, in a different bowl, beat the yolks, together with the remaining caster sugar until light and fluffy.
+Then, in a different bowl, beat the yolks, together with the remaining ¼ cup of caster sugar until light and fluffy.

 Add the chocolate mix to the yolks and stir well to combine.
-Stir in the rum, if using.
+Stir in the coffee, and rum, if using.

 Take ¼ of the egg whites and gently mix into the chocolate mix until combined.